rad0v4n/bobs/README.md

 # bobs.py

-bobs.py is a simple backup script that allows you to copy files from multiple directories into a single destination using a single toml configuration file.
+Barely Operational Backup Script (or bobs.py) is a simple backup script that allows you to copy files from multiple directories into a single destination using a single toml configuration file.

 ## Basic Usage